 I just don't think that line of thinking applies anymore.
 When the world can go belly-up at any time, why not start enjoying your life now?
 Isn't that what old people are always trying to tell us?
 You will regret not doing things more than you will regret doing them.

-I’m 36 years old, and like many of you Millennials, I’ve had a couple of careers.
-In my 20’s, I was a waitress.
+I'm in my thirties, and like many of you Millennials, I've had a couple of careers.
+In my twenties, I was a waitress.
 Then I worked in IT.
-Now, having lost my job at the beginning of the pandemic, I’ve been researching what it really takes to be a freelancer, and thus, in charge of my own life.
-You’ll need to be able to answer these questions as you build your road map:
+Now, having lost my job at the beginning of the pandemic, I've been researching what it really takes to be a freelancer, and thus, in charge of my own life.
+You'll need to be able to answer these questions as you build your road map:

 The key, in my opinion, is flexibility.
 I grew up in Los Angeles!
 I've lived through multiple earthquakes.
 Ideally, the foundation you're building is strong enough to withstand even the most devastating and determined of shakes, but the end game is being able to move with the force.
 If one income source falls through, you know that you have others to fall back on.

 In Tim Ferriss's 4-Hour Work Week, he describes building a business of (largely) passive income, buttressed by outsourced assistants, scheduled maintenance windows, and email responders.
 (Among lots of other things — I'll be completing a book report soon!)
 While there are still really useful lessons to learn from this book, it was published in 2007 — the same year the iPhone debuted.
 The world has changed significantly!